Complaints

 PSAA is responsible for monitoring the performance of the firms that it appoints as auditors, but the firms themselves remain responsible for the work and behaviour of their staff.

-Firms are required to report any complaints to PSAA as part of the contract monitoring process.
+Audit firms are required to report any complaints to PSAA as part of the contract monitoring process.

 The complaint should be progressed through all stages of the firm’s own complaints process, until either a satisfactory resolution is found, or it is clear that the firm will be unable to resolve matters.
+If the firm is unable to resolve matters, it should refer the complainant to PSAA.

 • substitute its own judgements for those of an appointed auditor in the exercise of those functions; and

 However, PSAA will consider complaints about auditors which relate to a failure in service or maladministration.
+Maladministration includes matters such as:

-• failure to follow proper administrative procedures;
+• failure to follow normally expected administrative procedures;

 • discourtesy and rudeness;